Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/Machine Learning/VAE/README.md

 ![img2](https://github.com/Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/blob/main/Machine%20Learning/VAE/VAE_img.jpeg)

 ## Implementation using Convolutional Neural Network
 Description: In this project a Convolutional neural network (convnet) was used in order to build the encoder and decoder.
 Convnet are used because they perform better especially when dealing with images.
-The model was then used to perform compression and denoising of images from the famous MNIST dataset.
+The model was then used to perform data compression and denoising of images from MNIST dataset.
 The architecture of the complete model is as shown below

 ![img3](https://github.com/Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/blob/main/Machine%20Learning/VAE/VAE_architecture.png)